 Theoretically, your unpaid debts can last forever.
-But fortunately, state laws place limits, known as the "statue of limitations," that can effectively help you put old debts behind you.
+But fortunately, state laws place limits, known as the "statues of limitations," that can effectively help you put old debts behind you.
 If a creditor or collector tries to sue you to collect a debt that is too old, you can raise the statute of limitations as a defense against the lawsuit.
-If you do, the lawsuit will be dismissed.
+If you do so properly, the lawsuit should be dismissed.

-Usually this time period begins when you first default or miss a payment.
-It is based on state law, not federal.
+The statute of limitations usually starts when you miss a payment or default on a debt and will be based on state law.
 (Another name for these old debts is "time-barred debt.")

-There are many charts online that list state statutes of limitations (such as the one we link to below).
+There are many charts online that list state statutes of limitations, including the one we link to below.
 But please be careful!
 These time periods are not always crystal clear.

 If you moved after you took out a debt, then the law of the state in which you lived when you opened the account may apply.
 (Or it may not; it depends.)